mihikasa/mihikasa.github.io/pages/resume.md

 ---

 ## **✨ Interests and Achievements**
-- Organized fashion shows at Prima (the fashion society at FDDI) and managed event logistics.
+- Organized fashion shows at Prisma (the fashion society at FDDI) and managed event logistics.
 - Completed certifications in digital marketing and data analysis, enhancing administrative and technical skills.

 ---